ivangfr/spring-webflux-reactive-databases/README.md

 docker-compose ps
 ```

-Then, still inside inside `spring-webflux-client-server` root folder, run the script below.
+Then, still inside `spring-webflux-client-server` root folder, run the script below.
 It will initialize
 `Couchbase` database that is used by `customer-api`
 ```
 ./setup-couchbase.sh